 The Criminal Justice Information Network Services Section manages Montana’s Criminal Justice Information Network by:

-- providing web-based and instructor-led training and certification programs for over 3,000 users
+- Providing web-based and instructor-led training and certification programs for nearly 5,000 users

 This section also protects the accuracy and timeliness of the information provided by the network and, on a three-year cycle, performs compliance audits of all system users to ensure that they meet all of the security and policy requirements for obtaining and using the information.
 CJIN Services Section staff write and update the CJIN Users Guide, the Mobile Users Guide to CJIN, online CJIN help files, and training broadcasts.

 [notice]Jennifer Viets, Program Manager

 Criminal Records and Identification Services Section

 The Criminal Records and Identification Services Section collects and stores criminal history information, provides fingerprint identification, and disseminates the information to law enforcement agencies and others lawfully entitled to receive it.
 Criminal records are used in a number of critical areas: issuing weapons permits; determining criminal sentences; completing background checks for public employment, licensing and volunteer purposes; making recommendations for parole and probation; and assisting prosecutors in criminal cases.

 The section also manages the state Automated Biometric Identification System, which checks fingerprints from crime scenes and suspects against a database containing millions of prints.